 Hornby Dublo model railways were first announced by the Meccano company in the December 1938 Meccano magazine, as "The perfect table railway" and they almost certainly were.
 The models were 00 gauge to a scale of 4mm to the foot with three rail track, the centre rail is to pick up the 12 volt current.
 The locomotives were highly detailed, die cast metal, the wagons and coach bodies were litho tin printed with die cast under frames and boogies.
 When they were re introduced in 1947 in small numbers there was a great demand and it was several years before the full range of products could be purchased.
-Hornby Dublo trains quickly became popular but soon a cheaper rival came along, Rovex Tri-ang later Tri-ang Railways with a two rail system and plastic construction.
-The other main rival was Trix like Hornby Dublo with a three rail system, Trix had been introduced several years before Hornby Dublo but at first they had a rather crude toy like appearance, but later were very much more detailed and very similar to H.D.
+Hornby Dublo trains quickly became popular but soon a cheaper rival came along, Rovex Tri-ang later Tri-ang Railways with a two rail system and plastic construction and a lot cheaper!
+The other main rival was Trix like Hornby Dublo it had a three rail system, Trix had been introduced in 1935 several years before Hornby Dublo but at first they had a rather crude toy like appearance, but later were very much more detailed and very similar to H.D.

 In 1959 Meccano announced they were introducing a two rail system, much to the disappointment of myself, just starting my collection and all those who already had the original track system.
 This was no great surprise as Meccano had started producing "Super Detail" plastic wagons in 1958 for "two or three rail running."
 When Meccano announced the introduction of the two rail system they stated that production of the three rail system would carry on as long as there was a demand, in fact production lasted until 1964.
 The huge investment involved in changing over to a badly conceived two rail system was partly responsible for the collapse of the Meccano company.
 Production of Hornby Dublo trains ceased in 1964 following the take over of the Meccano Company by Lines Bros., makers of their greatest rival Tri-ang Railways , the two systems were merged under the name of Triang Hornby in 1965 but very little of the Hornby Dublo products survived in the new regime.
 Today the system is know as Hornby and has nothing to do with Meccano.